mutulili/cryptobot/README.md

 # Telegram Crypto Bot for @legitairdropsfb

-A Node.js Telegram bot that fetches and posts cryptocurrency prices to the @legitairdropsfb channel.
+A Node.js Telegram bot that fetches cryptocurrency prices from CoinMarketCap and posts to channels.

 ## Features